-Breaded Chicken Tenders with Fresh Rosemary and Parmesan are so flavorful and crispy, you won’t miss the gravy or the Colonel.
+Sneak Preview: Make these Pan-Fried Breaded Chicken Tenders with fresh rosemary and parmesan.
+They are so flavorful and crispy.
+You won’t miss the gravy or the Colonel.
 Pan-frying yields maximum flavor without heating the kitchen.

 Who doesn’t love a tender chicken filet breaded with flavorful crumbs?
 Fresh rosemary and grated Parmesan cheese set these tenders apart from the norm.
 Serve with Hominy and Cilantro Rice and these Oven-Roasted Baby Carrots.

-These Breaded Chicken Tenders are best cooked at the last minute.
-But if you prepare your crumb mixture ahead of time, it won’t take much longer than 10-12 minutes from start to finish.
-You can always put the chicken in a warm oven to hold it for a few minutes before serving.
+It’s best to cook these Breaded Chicken Tenders at the last minute.
+But if you prepare your crumb mixture beforehand, it won’t take much longer than 10-12 minutes from start to finish.
+If more convenient, you can always put the chicken in a warm oven to hold it for a few minutes before serving.

-- CHICKEN TENDERS: Use chicken tenders or chicken breasts cut into smaller pieces.
+- CHICKEN: Use chicken tenders or chicken breasts cut into smaller pieces.
 Pound until they are at least 1/2-inch thick or less.
 You could substitute fish.
-See more about that below.
+See more below.

 - BREAD CRUMBS: The recipe specifies fresh bread crumbs.
 That means you will need to use a food processor or blender to make crumbs out of slices of bread.
-If you use dried bread crumbs, you will have to use a lot more oil.
-The end product will be significantly different.
+If you use dried bread crumbs, use a lot more oil.
+The end product won’t be quite the same.

 - ROSEMARY: The original recipe warned NOT to make any substitutions for the fresh rosemary.
 I concur.
 It seems like a great excuse to plant your own rosemary bush if you haven’t already.

-- PARMESAN: Freshly grated Parm will give the best flavor.
+- PARMESAN: Freshly grated Parmesan will give the best flavor.
 I don’t recommend the powdery kind that comes in a can.

-Since I mentioned fish, I should tell you I tried this with tilapia last night.
-It was a hit with the family.
-As a result of the fish being relatively thin already, there’s no need to pound it first like the chicken.
-But in every other way, follow the directions just the same.
+Try this with tilapia.
+My sister discovered this variation.
+My family loves it, too.
+Because the fish is relatively thin already, there’s no need to pound it first like the chicken.
+But in every other way, follow the directions as written.

-- 1 pound boneless, skinless chicken breast or tenderloins
+- 1 pound (453 g) boneless skinless chicken breast or tenderloins

 - 2 thick slices of bread